-Libyan Gold Tektite stones have been prized and used for making carvings and jewelry for many centuries.
+Libyan Desert Glass has been used since ancient times, for tools and jewelry.
 In ancient Egypt, the funerary necklace of King Tutankhamen has a large scarab centerpiece made of Libyan Gold Tektite.
-When the tomb of King Tutankhamen was discovered in 1922, the stone was thought to be Chalcedony, it wasn't until over 75 years later that Italian mineralogist Vincenzo de Michele analyzed the optical properties of the scarab gemstone and confirmed it was Libyan Gold Tektite.
+When the tomb of King Tutankhamen was discovered in 1922, the stone was thought to be Chalcedony, it wasn't until over 75 years later that Italian mineralogist Vincenzo de Michele analyzed the optical properties of the scarab gemstone and confirmed it was Libyan Desert Glass.

-Studies show these Libyan Gold Tektites formed about 29 million years ago when a meteorite impacted Earth in the region, causing quartz sand to rapidly heat and cool creating fragments of meteorite impact glass, known as tektites.
+Studies show Libyan Desert Glass formed about 29 million years ago when a meteorite impacted somewhere in or around the Sahara Desert, the location is still unknown.
+The impact blast caused quartz sand to rapidly heat and cool, creating fragments of meteorite impact glass, known as tektites.
 They are similar in composition to Moldavite and other tektites but the difference in color comes from the landscape of the impact location.
 Libyan Gold Tektites are nearly pure silica, which requires 1,600 degrees Celsius to form.

-What we've learned, Libyan Gold Tektites contain many grains of the mineral Zircon and evidence of a rare mineral called Reidite which only forms during a meteorite impact, when atoms from the mineral Zircon are forced into a tighter formation.
+However, after scientific analysis it was discovered that Libyan Desert Glass contains many grains of the mineral Zircon and evidence of Reidite.
+Reidite is a rare mineral that only forms during a meteorite impact, when atoms from the mineral Zircon are forced into a tighter formation.
 Such high pressure minerals are an indication of a meteorite impact and do not form during airbursts.

-Research confirms Libyan Desert Glass is indeed the result of a meteorite impact but the mysteries remain surrounding the origins of Libyan Desert Glass.
+Research confirms Libyan Desert Glass is indeed the result of a meteorite impact but the mystery remains surrounding the meteorite that created Libyan Desert Glass.
 Scientists have theories but are unable to confirm any details about the meteorite, crater location or size of the blast.
-Some believe it's possible these golden gems are from the meteorite itself.

-Other mineral particles believed to be from the meteorite can be found in many Libyan Gold Tektite specimens, captured in the molten silica glass as it cooled and solidified, including air bubbles and other inclusions.
-Each Libyan Gold Tektite gem is fascinating piece of ancient history.
+Particles believed to be from the meteorite can be found in Libyan Desert Glass specimens, captured in the molten silica glass as it cooled and solidified, including: Cristobalite, air bubbles and other inclusions.
+Each Libyan Desert Glass tektite is fascinating piece of ancient history.

-Libyan Gold Tektite carries the strong energizing frequencies of it's meteoric birth and can activate one's creative energies.
-It can enhance the strength of one's will, one's ability to create and one's power of manifestation.
-Libyan Gold Tektite is an ideal stone for enhancing one's meditation practice, the achievement of self-transformation, aligning with your highest calling and manifesting your true potential.
-Libyan Gold Tektite can help overly shy or reclusive individuals to be more outgoing and social.
+Libyan Desert Glass Tektite carries the strong energizing frequencies of its meteoric birth and can activate ones creative energies.
+It can enhance the strength of ones will, ones ability to create and ones power of manifestation.
+Libyan Desert Glass is an ideal stone for enhancing ones meditation practice, the achievement of self-transformation, aligning with your highest calling and manifesting your true potential.
+Libyan Desert Glass Tektite can help overly shy or reclusive individuals to be more outgoing and social.
 It helps one to cultivate a more playful and creative approach to life.
-It stimulates the active aspect of the energy field, bringing a revitalizing frequency into the emotional body and sharpens one's mental abilities.
+It stimulates the active aspect of the energy field, bringing a revitalizing frequency into the emotional body and sharpens ones mental abilities.
 It stimulates feelings of happiness, curiosity, willingness and playfulness.
-It's an excellent stone for those who take themselves, or life too seriously.
-Libyan Gold Tektite activates all chakras but is excellent for strengthening the solar plexus chakra.
+Its an excellent stone for those who take themselves, or life too seriously.
+Libyan Desert Glass Tektite activates all chakras but is excellent for strengthening the solar plexus chakra.
 (References: Robert Simmons The Book of Stones.)